UmbraTek/ut_arm_ros/readme.md

+There have two demos : moveit demo, visual demo with this project <https://github.com/umbratek-application>.

 # 1. Introduction
 This repository contains the 3D models of utra series and demo packages for ROS development and simulations.Developing and testing environment: Ubuntu 18.04 + ROS melodic + Gazebo 9.